 - There will be a break halfway through the class or at a convenient time.

 The course is divided into eight modules consisting of three classes each.
 The entire course is divided into two phases.
 Our unique approach to learning is systematically designed so that the learning process becomes a microcosm of the universe.
 The One Yoga formula is such that the learning process begins to unfold and reveal itself layer by layer, from the outermost reaches, and gently, enjoyably makes its way towards the deepest part of the self, cosmic consciousness.

 Phase One: The origins of yoga/Introduction to yoga.
 In the introductory module, we will delve into the vast philosophy of yoga, stemming from its roots and its traditions.
 We formulate an understanding of its evolution through time and its relevance today.
 We will learn to place ourselves within this universe of new concepts and ideas.

 Phase Two: After an exploration of Phase One, students will have a more clear understanding of their own personal journey.
 We will explore with more depth, awareness, and intuition the ideas that will enable our own expansion of consciousness.
 Along with learning the basics of teaching, we will develop tools to deal with internal and external obstacles towards living a happier, more fulfilled life for ourselves and others.

-The Syllabus follows the Raja Yoga System of learning offered to us by Patanjali.
+The Syllabus follows the Raja Yoga Structure

 3.Physical Body Systems & Anatomy